-From the architect.
+Text description provided by the architects.
 Designed for the University of Iowa, the Hygienic Laboratory was designed by OPN Architects and was completed in 2010 as a collaborative and interdisciplinary laboratory facility.
 In addition to both closed and open laboratory space, the complex features traditional academic functions such as office space, workspaces, and group meeting space.
 More images and architect description after the break.

 The University Hygienic Laboratory provides a modern and flexible testing and administration facility for the state hygienic agency, while projecting an image of visibility and transparency to the public.
 The building’s form and layout was driven by a singular, open lab space that runs the length of the building.
 Articulated as a solid masonry bar floating above the first floor, it defines a strong east-west axis.
 Ribbons of windows along the north and south facades break up the long elevations and allow an abundance of natural light in the labs.